 A:There are limited hotels and flights to Bhutan.
 Spring and fall season are the busiest tourist seasons.
 If your trip times with a local festival, there will be higher demand of hotels and flights than usual.
 The airline and hotels usuallys start accepting booking one year before and they fill up soon.
 So, your operator should be ready to book the reservations as they open up.
 So, strat planning your trip as early as possible.

-With so much myths about Bhutan, rumors about the quota, so-called high royalty and limited flight options and what not, it can be confusing when you are planning a trip for Bhutan.
-In fact, it's not that complicated as it sounds to be but it's true that you need to start planning well in advance, usually a year before.
+With so many myths about Bhutan, rumors about the quota, so-called high royalty and limited flight options, and whatnot, it can be confusing when you are planning a trip to Bhutan.
+It's not that complicated as it sounds to be, but you indeed need to start planning well in advance, usually a year before.

-Unless you are employed in Bhutan or you are a close relative of a person employed in Bhutan or you are a Royal invitee, all foreigners except Indians must process their Bhutan visa through a Tour Operator.
-Book a trip with us and supply us your passport information, occupation and home address details and leave the rest to our expert hands.
+Unless you work in Bhutan or you are a close relative of a person employed in Bhutan, or you are a Royal invitee, all foreigners except Indians must process their Bhutan visa through a Tour Operator.
+Book a trip with us and supply us with your passport information, occupation, and home address details and leave the rest to our expert hands.
 Bhutan visa processing is a part of the tour arrangement.

 There is no need to be overly worried about health while traveling in Bhutan.
 With proper vaccinations and following some safety measures, you be fine.Visit your primary physician about 6 to 8 weeks prior the trip date and make sure you are updated with routine vaccinations.
 We also encourage you to visit the website of Center For Disease Control and for health information for travelers to Bhutan.

-There is a wrong perception that Bhutan is an expensive destination because of government controlled tariff but what we shouldn't forget is that the daily tariff includes almost everything: three star hotels, three meals a day, accompanying guide, transport, sightseeing admission fees and government royalty.
-All you need to pay out of your pocket is the airfare, personal expenses such as drinks, tipping, souvenir purchase etc.
+There is a wrong perception that Bhutan is an expensive destination because of the government-controlled tariff.
+But what we shouldn't forget is that the daily tariff includes almost everything: three-star hotels, three meals a day, accompanying guide, transport, sightseeing admission fees, and government royalty.
+All you need to pay out of your pocket is the airfare, personal expenses such as drinks, tipping, souvenir purchase, etc.